npoisonivy/MemeMe.v2/README.md

 MemeMe v2

-This app allows users to create a meme, either from a photo they just take or chosen from photo library, with their words.
-Shared meme will be saved and displated as a list (swift table) or grid (swift collection).
+This iOS app (written in Swift) enables users to take a picture or choose one from the photo album, and add text at the top and bottom to form a Meme.

+Features:
+- shares Memes on Facebook and Twitter and also by SMS or email
+- the shared Memes are and displayed as a list (table view) or grid (collection view) by toggling the tabs on a tab bar.

-Swift Compoents used:
+Swift Components Used:
+- UINavigationController
+- Datasource protocols
+- UITabBarController
+- UICollectionViewDelegate and UITableViewDelegate

-Tab views UI Table Views UI Collection Views Custom cell views UI Navigation Image picker Delegates
+- Custom cell views
+- UIImagePickerControllerDelegate, UIImagePickerController
+- UIActivityViewController
+- Swift optionals, closures, collections, classes, structs and protocols

 *** How to use ***